M-Ahmad45/tivaprojects/README.md

 A seven segment display is controlled using the evaluation board.
 It counts from 0 to 9 and then restarts.

 3. [7 Segment Adder and Register](https://github.com/M-Ahmad45/tivaprojects/tree/main/7segment%20controller%20with%20adder%20register)
 The MCU has been programmed to emulate two registers along with and adder subtractor.
 Different operations are performed using control signals.

+## Acknowledgements

+I would like to thank [Hamza Akhtar](https://github.com/HamxaCodes) for lending me his Tiva evaluation board.